nextauthjs/next-auth/docs/versioned_docs/version-beta/reference/02-configuration/03-react.md

 The value for `refetchInterval` should always be lower than the value of the session `maxAge` [session option](/configuration/options#session).

+By default, session polling will keep trying, even when the device has no internet access.
+To circumvent this, you can also set `refetchWhenOffline` to `false`.
+This will use [`navigator.onLine`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/onLine) to only poll when the device is online.

 #### Refetch On Window Focus

 The `refetchOnWindowFocus` option can be used to control whether it automatically updates the session state when you switch a focus on tabs/windows.